bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 with the input datum and its respective probability distribution to get your compressed stream of bits :math:`B`.
-To decode, simply call the corresponding :math:`{\bf x}=\text{DECODE}(B, P_x)` function to recover your desired bits.
-Notice that our compressed bit stream needs to be paired with :math:`P_x` else we won't be able to decode it.
+To decode, simply call the corresponding :math:`{\bf x}=\text{DECODE}(B, P_x)` function to recover your desired input data.
+Notice that our compressed bit stream needs to be paired with :math:`P_x` or else we won't be able to decode it.

-"Model" here can be really simple, we could just use a simple histogram of each symbol in our input data stream, and this could serve as our probability distribution.
+"Model" here can be really simple, we could just use a histogram of each symbol in our input data stream, and this could serve as our probability distribution.
 You would expect that this simple approach would not do very well for complex data, for example, trying to compress various images.
 A histogram